-2. Be consistent.
+Be consistent.
 Another important ingredient for success in wedding planning is consistency --- showing up on time to meetings, canceling engagements only in emergency scenarios, and doing what you say you'll do.
 I'll admit, when I was just getting out of college, I was a bit flaky --- I would sometimes cancel plans with friends or forget to put things on my calendar.
 At that time, I was not ready to be a wedding planner --- I didn't have the follow-through or the ability to take 100% ownership of my work.
-Fortunately, my first few jobs out of college taught me valuable lessons in the importance of consistency and follow-through that prepared me for my work in wedding planning.
+Fortunately, the years have taught me valuable lessons in the importance of consistency and follow-through that prepared me for my work in wedding planning.
 If you are thinking about becoming a wedding planner, take an honest look at your lifestyle --- do you show up on time?
 Do you cancel plans?
 Do you meet deadlines?
 If not, this may not be the industry for you.

-4. Be willing to get down and dirty.
 While a great deal of wedding planning is dealing with beautiful things like wedding gowns, flowers and table linens, at times the job is not so glamorous.
 A lot of sweat goes into a wedding day --- I am often lifting and moving furniture, hanging decorations, and much more.
 By the end of a wedding day, I'm usually a sweaty mess --- and not from dancing.
 Also, some parts of this job can be downright dirty --- I once had to slap some garbage bags over my arms and unclog a port-a-potty trailer because of a hose malfunction.
-And sometimes, the wedding planner needs to be the person to tell a wedding guest to get their act together on behalf of the bride and groom.
+And sometimes, the wedding planner needs to be the person to tell an unruly wedding guest to get their act together on behalf of the bride and groom.
 Glamorous?
 Certainly not.
 But someone's gotta do the dirty work on the wedding day, and if you're not willing to take on some dirty work, wedding planning may not be for you.

-5. Be loyal.
 Both clients and other vendors in the industry need to know that the wedding planner has their back at all times.
 A planner should be a person who builds up the work and ideas of others instead of tearing them down.
 Nothing pains me more than hearing wedding professionals say negative things about a client or another wedding vendor.
 Trust me --- wedding world is small, and talk gets around and hurts people.
-If you want to be a wedding planner, do yourself and your clients and vendor buddies a favor and adopt a no-bashing policy.
+If you want to be a wedding planner, do yourself, your clients and vendor buddies a favor and adopt a no-bashing policy.

 I love this work and hope to encourage many more like-minded people to get their hands dirty in the beautiful world of wedding planning.
 Interested in feeling out the industry?
 Email me.
-I'm currently looking to fill day-of assistant and shadow positions for this wedding season.
+I'm always looking to add names to my day-of assistant list as wedding season draws near.